iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

   <td width="50%">
   <strong> 150 steps of learning:</strong>
   <br><br/>
   The network outputs a grid where nearby pixels have similar colors.
-The network has likely noticed that this is common among all the outputs, and is guessing that it applies to the answer too.
+It has likely noticed that this is common among all the outputs, and is guessing that it applies to the answer too.
   </td>
   <td width="50%"><img align="right" src="./resources/272f95fa_at_150_steps.png"></td>
   </tr>